 The 10-acre campus gives boot campers plenty of room to run and grow.
 We create an environment that values proper etiquette and reinforces inherent strengths.
 Dogs in training are engaged in obedience exercises learning impulse control, proper etiquette, physical conditioning, and pack socialization.

 Boot Camp is our most popular obedience training program.
 It is unique and unmatched by anything we have seen nationwide.

 Confidence Building - Obstacle courses, environmental stability, and dealing with adversity is why we call this boot camp.
 Dogs learn to work through various conditions that build confidence such as jumping in/out of vehicles, going over agility equipment (A-frames and dogwalks), and going up/down stairs.

-Proper Etiquette - Boot camp dogs learn to meet-and-greet humans under control and without jumping (all four paws on the floor).
-During camp, dogs travel to public places to practice etiquette in a real-world environment.
-These opportunities also give us the ability to teach them to not jump on humans, sit and wait at crosswalks, or getting in or out of a vehicle on command.
+Proper Etiquette - Boot camp dogs learn to meet-and-greet humans under control and without jumping (all four paws on the floor), sit and wait at heel position when the handler stops, and wait to get in or out of a vehicle on command.

 Treadmill Training - Boot camp dogs learn to run on a human treadmill; these workouts improve stamina, tone muscles (incline, intervals, power walking), and will help your dog absorb more during the training process.